bactensor/collateral-contracts/README.md

 > **Design**: One collateral contract per validator and subnet.

 This smart contract is **generic** and works with **any Bittensor subnet**.
+The [Usage Guides](#usage-guides) below contain [ComputeHorde](https://github.com/backend-developers-ltd/ComputeHorde#readme)-specific (`sn12`) instructions,
-The [usage guides](#usage-guides) below follow the integration pattern from [ComputeHorde](https://github.com/backend-developers-ltd/ComputeHorde#readme) (`sn12`) — to use it on another subnet, just run the setup scripts with a different `--netuid`.
+but the same integration pattern can be easily adopted by other subnets — simply run the setup script with a different `--netuid`.

 ## ⚖️ A Note on Slashing Philosophy

 The power to slash collateral carries weight — it protects subnet quality, but also risks abuse if unchecked.
-This contract encourages **automated enforcement** wherever possible, ensuring consistency and fairness across validators.

-Manual slashing is supported for edge cases where misbehavior is clear but not yet detectable by automated logic.
-However, validators should approach this capability **with restraint and responsibility**.
-Every manual slash must be:
+This contract is designed for **fully automated enforcement**.
+All slashing must be triggered by **automated validator logic**, following deterministic, verifiable rules.

+To ensure trust and accountability:

-- **Justified** — supported by strong evidence (logs, signatures, links).
+- **Justified** — slashing must be based on strong evidence (logs, signatures, links).
 - **Transparent** — the justification URL and content hash are stored on-chain.
-- **Proportional** — reflecting the severity and intent of the violation.
+- **Proportional** — slashing amounts should reflect the severity and intent of the violation.

-Whenever possible, validators are encouraged to **automate detection and slashing logic** so that actions are data-driven and reproducible.
-Automation helps ensure miners are treated consistently across validators — and enables **retroactive enforcement** without requiring on-the-spot judgment.

-Slashing is a **last-resort accountability tool**, not a convenience.
-Validators who use it impulsively risk undermining miner trust — and their own reputation.
+In the future, validators may run slashing logic on a **Trusted Execution Environment (TEE)** and submit signed proofs that the logic was executed correctly on a secure VM — providing even stronger trust guarantees.

+When new types of miner exploits are discovered, subnet owners will release updated validator logic.
+Validators should deploy these updates and restart their validators — updated logic will then automatically catch and slash offending miners.

-This model is designed for **trust-minimized collaboration**, not permissionless aggression.
+Slashing is a **safety mechanism** for **trust-minimized collaboration**, not a discretionary tool.
-Use slashing to **protect the network**, not to punish disagreement.
+Subnet owners and validators should ensure that all slashing is implemented and triggered **in code only** — not through human judgment.

 ## Overview